GRADUATE STUDENT RESOURCES

 Directed Readings

-A directed reading course gives students the opportunity to focus attention on a specific area of interest not covered in a regular course offering.
+A directed readings course gives students the opportunity to focus attention on a specific area of interest not covered in a regular course offering.
 A course may be extended beyond one term.

 Petition for Waiver or Variance